lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Simple Summary

-GateSeal v2 upgrades Lido’s emergency circuit breaker from a temporary solution into a long‑lived safety mechanism.
+GateSeal v2 upgrades Lido's emergency circuit breaker from a temporary solution into a long‑lived safety mechanism.
 It improves ease of use and maintenance, reduces governance overhead, and keeps the single‑use safety guarantees.

 ## Abstract